teeterglass/Blackbox/README.md

 This is a logic based game programed in Python.

+All files are required for play, and you need to run Blackbox_full.py to initiate the game.

 The history and rules of the game can be found: https://en.wikipedia.org/wiki/Black_Box_(game)